A Public Witness from Southern Arizona Clergy

 Rev. Alison Harrington, Presbyterian Church (USA)

-Rev. Doctor Jay Hartley, Christian Church (Disciples of Christ), Judicatory Head
+Rev. Dr. Jay Hartley, Christian Church (Disciples of Christ), Judicatory Head

 Rev. Greg Hartman, Evangelical Lutheran Church in America